-For Java ES 5, Sun is adopting a new sustaining model to simplify the task of discovering, downloading, and applying patches to Java ES 5 components.
+Starting at the release of Java ES 5, Sun adopted a new sustaining model to simplify the task of discovering, downloading, and applying patches to Java ES components.
 This model consists of two primary features:

-Patch clusters containing the latest appropriate patches for all Java ES components

-Keyword tagging of individual component patches
+- Patch clusters containing the latest appropriate patches for all Java ES components - Keyword tagging of individual component patches

 Patch Clusters.
-For each platform supported by Java ES 5, you can download a patch cluster containing the latest patches for the versions of components delivered in Java ES 5.
+For several platforms supported by Java ES, you can download a patch cluster containing the latest patches for the versions of components delivered in Java ES 5, including the patches that bring components up to the Java ES 5 Update 1 level.
 These patch clusters are updated on an ongoing basis as components deliver new patches.